RamonGiovane/guiptables/README.md

  ## 6. Saving and loading the tables state

  ### Creating a backup
- You may save the tables state in a external backup file.
+ You may save the tables' state in an external backup file.

  This option uses the **iptables-save** command internally.